← Journal

 The shame in these admissions is palpable.
 We've internalized a cultural message that mature, functional adults should be able to handle nighttime independently.
 We should be able to lie down, quiet our minds through sheer willpower, and drift peacefully into sleep without needing anyone.

-This is the myth of the self-sufficient sleeper.
 And it's not just wrong—it contradicts everything we know about human biology, evolution, and the nervous system.

 The truth is far more liberating: humans were never designed to sleep alone.